Josephine Butler: European pressure and the white slave trade; 1874–1880

 The fall of the Liberal government in 1874, and its replacement with Benjamin Disraeli's Conservative administration meant that the repeal campaign stalled; Butler called it a "year of discouragement" when there was "deep depression in the work".
 Although the LNA kept up the pressure, progress in persuading Liberal MPs to oppose the Contagious Diseases Acts was slow, and the government was implacable in its support of the measures.

-At a meeting of regional LNA branches in May, one speech focused on legislation in Europe; the meeting resolved to correspond with sister organisations on the continent.
+At a meeting of regional LNA branches in May, one speech focused on legislation in Europe; the meeting resolved to correspond with sister organisations on the continent to campaign against the Regulation System present in many European countries.
 At the start of December 1874 Butler left for Paris and a tour that covered France, Italy and Switzerland, where she met with local pressure groups and civic authorities.
 She encountered strong support from feminist groups, but hostility from the authorities.
 She returned from her travels at the end of February 1875.

 As a result of her experiences, in March 1875 Butler formed the British and Continental Federation for the Abolition of Prostitution (later renamed the International Abolitionist Federation), (Note: Sources disagree about the original name.
 One source says it was the "British, Continental and General Federation for the Abolition of the Government Regulation of Vice"; another calls it the "British, Continental and General Federation for the Abolition of Government Regulation of Prostitution"; others call it the "British and Continental (later International) Federation for the Abolition of Governmental (later State) Regulation of Vice".) an organisation that campaigned against state regulation of prostitution and for "the abolition of female slavery and the elevation of public morality among men".
 The Liberal MP James Stansfeld—who wished to repeal the Acts—became the federation's first general secretary; Butler and her friend, the Liberal MP Henry Wilson, became joint secretaries.